MetaMask/metamask-docs/api-sdk/how-to/use-sdk/index.md

 <Tabs>
 <TabItem value="desktop" label="Desktop browser">

-If a user accesses your app on a desktop browser and doesn't have the MetaMask extension installed, a popup appears that prompts the user to either install the MetaMask extension or connect to MetaMask Mobile using a QR code.
+If a user accesses your web dapp on a desktop browser and doesn't have the MetaMask extension installed, a popup appears that prompts the user to either install the MetaMask extension or connect to MetaMask Mobile using a QR code.

 ![SDK desktop browser example](../../assets/sdk-desktop-browser.gif)